alexa-samples/skill-sample-nodejs-salesforce/README.md

 ## Introduction

 This skill demonstrates how to build a private Alexa skill to access  Salesforce data.
-It includes using account linking, via a connected app in Salesforce, along with a voice code authentication process that stores the code as a custom setting in Salesforce.
+It includes using account linking, via a connected app in Salesforce, along with a voice code confirmation process that stores the code as a custom setting in Salesforce.
+Then, you can access opportunities and make updates to them using your voice.

 ## Pre-requisites